mDIS online

 VirtualBox-based mDIS in your browser

 To log into the mDIS web application, you do not need to log into Ubuntu's graphical desktop.
 It is sufficient to just start up the VirtualBox instance.
-Then on the host computer, start a webbrowser, and open this web page: http://localhost:8888 (opens new window) .
-(Inside the Virtualbox, just use http://localhost (opens new window) .)
+Then, on the host computer, start a web browser and open this web page: http://localhost:8888.
+(Inside the VirtualBox, just use http://localhost.)

 Check your Shared Folder setting